Why do I need to focus calibrate my Canon / Nikon DSLR camera and lens combination and what is the benefit?

 When DSLR cameras and lenses are manufactured they have been set up as accurately as possible but there will always be a variation in the calibration.
 To correct for this variation your DSLR camera and lens combination needs to be focus calibrated together using the cameras inbuilt Microadjustment / AF-Fine Tune facility and an independent focus calibration tool.

 If you shoot wide open with apertures of f2.8 or larger, the depth of field could be down to as little as 2cms.
 This is where variation during manufacture becomes most apparent.
 Focusing in a portrait on an eye, the actual part in focus could be the ear or nose; Incredibly frustrating if that moment you photographed is not in focus.
-In specialisms such as Wedding, Portrait, Lifestyle, Fashion, Newborn, Event, Press & Media, Action & Sport, Widlife, Bird, Animal & Pet and Equine photography these moments are fleeting and you need to be confident your focus is accurate, reliable and repeatable.
+In specialisms such as Wedding, Portrait, Lifestyle, Headshot and Brand, Fashion, Maternity and Newborn, Event, Press & Media, Action & Sport, Widlife, Bird, Animal & Pet and Equine photography these moments are fleeting and you need to be confident your focus is accurate, reliable and repeatable.